-Develop and expand partnerships between employers a Government with a focus on improving disability employ
+Action: Develop and expand partnerships between employers and Government with a focus on improving disability employment.

-(This action will include employer-led initiatives such as
+This action will include employer-led initiatives such as:

-- · the development of pipelines for jobseekers with dis or health needs into recruitment and training - · tailored practical support for employers to help then their Human Resource systems are inclusive)
+- the development of pipelines for jobseekers with disability or health needs into recruitment and training - tailored practical support for employers to help them ensure their Human Resource systems are inclusive.